kitledger/kitledger/README.md

 # kitledger

-> [!WARNING]
-> Experiment Cancelled.
-> Had some gripes with the complexity of setting up a JVM project with gradle and Kotlin.
-> Coroutines not working well with JDCB and R2DBC not being fully mature with exposed making the runtime brittle unless exceptions are caught in a specific yet.
-> Licensing concerns around Oracle and GraalVM as a critical component for running user scripts.
-Would be a permanent source for anxiety.
-Around Deno by comparison everything is MIT licensed.
-> Coroutines are elegant but the advertised simplicity felt like an unfulfilled promise (no pun intended) when the ecosystem doesn't yet seem to have matured around it.

 This project was created using the [Ktor Project Generator](https://start.ktor.io).

 Here are some useful links to get you started: